Looking for an environmentally friendly roof option for your shed? Here are the pros and cons of 4 DIY shed roof options.

 - Very heavy.
 You need to make sure your structure and underlayment can support the weight.

-- You can safely collect water off of a tiled roof, however, it absorbs water, reducing the amount you’ll be able to collect.
+- You can safely collect water off of a tiled roof, however, it can absorb water, reducing the amount you’ll be able to collect.

 We chose to use metal roofing on both our outhouse and shabin.
 It really was the easiest and most environmentally friendly option for our needs.
 For our outhouse, we used cheap, off-the-shelf hardware store roofing.
 We special ordered a better gauge of roofing for our shabin.